 We could all use more serenity in our lives.
 Where do you start?
 Building a private retreat?
 Going on vacation?
 Did you know that you can create a sanctuary within your home with just a few adjustments?
-A minor bathroom remodel, yes, bathroom remodeling, can give you a place to escape from everything.
+Minor bathroom remodels, yes, bathroom remodeling, can give you a place to escape from everything.

 Your bathroom is, in many ways, the most private area of your home.
-If you have children they’re more likely to give you time to yourself if you’re in the restroom than if you’re in your bedroom.
-When you wake up in the morning your first destination is the restroom.
+If you have children, they’re more likely to give you time to yourself if you’re in the restroom than if you’re in your bedroom.
+When you wake up in the morning, your first destination is the restroom.
 What’s more relaxing than a long, hot shower to unwind at the end of a long day?
-A bathroom remodel can be a very extensive project, perhaps taking months to finish, but that’s up to you.
-With just a few changes you can completely change up the look of your restroom.
+A bathroom remodel can be an extensive project, perhaps taking months to finish, but that’s up to you.
+With just a few changes, you can completely change up the look of your restroom.
 From there you can go further at a later date if you choose.

 When you’re planning to make a change, it can feel overwhelming.
 Where do you start?
-What type of look should you go for?
+What type of look expresses your personality?
 The best advice is to consider one thing at a time.
-If you approach things in a logical manner, the overall project seems much more manageable.
+If you logically approach things, the overall project seems much more manageable.

 The colors in a room are likely the first thing that you notice when you enter.
-Try breaking your bathroom into three “color zones”.
-The primary zone is the walls, while the secondary zone is the window frames and door frames, the countertops and other surfaces.
-Your final zone is the accents, which include fixtures, doorknobs, faucets, handles, and so on.
+Try breaking your bathroom into three “color zones.”
+The primary zone is the walls, while the second area is the window frames and door frames, the countertops, and other surfaces.
+Your final region is the accents, which include fixtures, doorknobs, faucets, handles, and so on.
 Each of these can be a different color, but you get a more serene effect when the colors are complementary.

-A good approach is to separate them into warm and cool colors.
-Neither “temperature” is necessarily more relaxing than others, but if you choose to go warm it’s best to avoid exceptionally bright shades.
-Cools include green, blue and violet.
-Yellows, oranges and reds are warmer.
+A smart design approach is to separate them into warm and cool colors.
+Neither “temperature” is necessarily more relaxing than others, but if you choose to go warm, it’s best to avoid exceptionally bright shades.
+Cools include green, blue, and violet.
+Yellows, oranges, and reds are warmer.

 Don’t forget the effect of neutral colors.
 Black, white, and gray are all neutral, neither hot nor cold.
 They can coordinate well with any other shades.
-Your overall effect is largely dependent on your use of neutrals.
-For instance, if you have blue walls, purple trim, and a green floor, your bathroom definitely has a cooler look but is also very busy.
-For a more subtle effect choose white walls with say, blue trim and aluminum fixtures You still get a cool effect without getting overwhelmed.
+Your overall effect is mostly dependent on your use of neutrals.
+For instance, if you have blue walls, purple trim, and a green floor, your bathroom has a more refreshing look but is also very busy.
+For a more subtle effect, choose white walls with say, blue trim, and aluminum fixtures.
+You still get a cool result without getting overwhelmed.

 Lighting for the mood